 Maxima Ultragreen is a smooth finish, green-colored monofilament line that is virtually invisible in water.
 It is available in weights from 1lb to 300lb test and rated high in reviews among freshwater and saltwater anglers.
 It has exceptional knot retention and resists breakage.
 Like all monofilaments, it tends to dry out and become stiff after months of repeated use and exposure to sunlight.
 Manufactured in Germany, the line has an excellent consistency in diameter and finish.

 - Virtually invisible in water

 Best fluorocarbon line for saltwater fishing:

-- Disappears in water
+- Virtually invisible in the water

 Best braided line for saltwater fishing:

 PowerPro spectra has become one of the most popular braided lines on the market today.
 Powerpro has 5 times the life longevity of monofilament lines and is 10 times stronger than steel in terms of tensile strength.

 Due to the strength and materials used in constructing the line, it can last for several seasons, and I have used the same Power Pro line for years on one spinning reel, I actually think it’s been four years total.

 - Incredibly long life-span